 architecture, the machine type selects between major subsets of an architecture.
 For

-used for the 64-bit instruction set.
-This differentiation is required to generate the
+which is used for the 64-bit instruction set.
+This differentiation is required to

-proper object file for relocatable object formats such as COFF and ELF.
-To print a list
+generate the proper object file for relocatable object formats such as COFF and ELF.
+To

-of available machines for a given architecture to standard output, use “help” as machine and the
+print a list of available machines for a given architecture to standard output, use

 Specifies the name of the output file, overriding any default name generated by Yasm.